 All about the course

-As you move into the second and third year of your degree, you’ll have the opportunity to align your studies with the area of English or creative writing that most appeals to you.
-You can combine modules in screenplay with writing for performance or poetry, creating a unique learning experience that is tailored to your personal interests.
+As you move into the second and third year of your degree, you’ll have the opportunity to align your studies with the area of English or Creative Writing that most appeals to you.
+You can combine modules in prose or screenplay with writing for performance or poetry, creating a unique learning experience that is tailored to your personal interests.

 Sound interesting?
 Find out what each module involves in our full course breakdown below.

 This module is designed to equip a student with an appropriate set of study skills and study habits to ensure that they will be able to transition successfully to their chosen route of academic study for a university undergraduate programme.

 This module will help students to develop the reading skills necessary to undertake successfully the sophisticated reading demands of a university undergraduate programme.

 This module will introduce students to the academic study of language and its relationship to communication across various media.
 Learners will be encouraged to take an interest in texts of all types and to develop a curiosity as to language use in various contexts.
 A particular focus of the module will be a detailed examination of language use in speech and writing and how audience and context play central roles in the creation, comprehension and dissemination of different text types.
 Students will also be introduced to the concept of linguistic prescriptivism by considering the diversity of speakers' attitudes towards variety in language use; they will be enabled to place linguistic prescriptivism within its wider sociocultural context, not least its synergies with the issues of social class, discrimination and cultural diversity.